Things to know about Yogyakarta

 Ramadhan, a month of street food festival

 Ramadhan is a perfect time to hunt for street food festival at every corner Here are some famous spots to hunt for Ramadan culinary delights in Yogyakarta.
-Kampung Ramadhan Jogokariyan The Jogokariyan Mosque, located not far from the well known Prawirotaman street (maps) has long been renowned for
+Kampung Ramadhan Jogokariyan The Jogokariyan Mosque, located not far from the well known Prawirotaman street (maps) has long been renowned for its

 Read More »